 A series of transportation-related improvements are being recommended as part of the campus master plan.
 The primary recommendation is the creation of a campus ring road.
-The ring road would connect from W. Expo Drive and connect the northern portion of the core campus to Rusk Road on the south.
-The ring road would
+The ring road would connect from W. Expo

 Mixed-Use residential development with Commercial uses and parking Ramp A